timothepoznanski/listeem/README.md

     Connect with login `listeem` and password `listeem`

+NOTE : Working on possibility to change create its own user and password to connect.
+Not yet done.

 ## Contributing

 If you want to contribute to the code, don't hesitate to open a pull request.
 Thanks!